††††† RELATES TO: KRS 194A.060, 205.520(3), 205.8451(9), 422.317, 434.840-434.860, 42 C.F.R. 415.208, 431.52, 431 Subpart F

 ††††† Section 9.
 Third Party Liability.
 A provider shall comply with KRS 205.622.

 ††††† Section 10.
 Auditing Authority.
-The department shall have the authority to audit any claim, medical record, or
+The department or the managed care organization in which an enrollee is enrolled shall have the authority to audit any:

-††††† †documentation associated with any claim or medical record.
+††††† (3) Documentation associated with the claim or health record.

-††††† (1) Receipt of federal financial participation for the coverage; and
+††††† (a) Receipt of federal financial participation for the coverage; and

-††††† (2) Centers for Medicare and Medicaid Servicesí approval for the coverage.
+††††† (b) Centers for Medicare and Medicaid Servicesí approval for the coverage.

 ††††† Section 12.
 Appeal Rights.
 (1) An appeal of an adverse action by the department regarding a recipient who is not enrolled with a managed care organization shall be in accordance with 907 KAR 1:563.